typebytes/angular-checklist/content/architecture/smart-and-dumb-components.md

 ---
-title: I am using smart and dumb components
+title: Smart and dumb components
 ---
 ### Smart and Dumb Components